 SOA Majors must complete 12 courses in the discipline to graduate with a B.A. in Sociology and Anthropology.
-All students will take 6 (out of a set of 8) compulsory courses specially designed to introduce them to the "core" fields of the discipline: key concepts and themes that are at the centre of both classical and contemporary work in Sociology and Anthropology.
-Building on and out from these courses, Majors will then select a series of 6 electives from a wide range of course offerings.
+All students will take 6 compulsory courses specially designed to introduce them to the "core" fields of the discipline: key concepts and themes that are at the centre of both classical and contemporary work in Sociology and Anthropology.
+Majors will then select a series of 6 electives from a wide range of course offerings.
 All SOA courses, both cores and electives, will create space for students to explore their own, individual interests and questions, but the electives are especially intended to give advanced undergraduates a sense of the breadth of the discipline and the frontiers of anthropological research.
 The set of core courses also includes a hands-on Research Methods course that all Majors will take in their third year.
 Instead of confining the Sociology and Anthropology of India to a single course, the study of India and South Asia will be woven in throughout the curriculum and critical themes (such as caste, hierarchy and stratification) will be explored in multiple and interrelated courses.

-The Eight Core Courses:
+The Six Core Courses:

-SOA 1101: Sociology and the Making of Concepts is our 'Gateway Course' and may be taken in the first or second year at Ashoka.
+SOA 1101: Sociology and the Making of Concepts is our Gateway Course and may be taken in the first or second year at Ashoka.
 It is compulsory for all SOA Majors, who must complete this course by the end of the second year.

-In addition, Majors are required to take at least 4 of the following 6 courses.
-Most Majors will complete this set of courses in their second year, but they can be taken in any order depending on student interest and course sequencing in a given year.
-Students have the option and are encouraged to take all 6 courses in this set should they wish to do so.
+In addition, Majors are required to take the following 4 courses.
+Most Majors will complete this set of courses in their second year, but they can be taken in any order depending on course sequencing in a given year.
+Typically, SOA 2101 and 2103 are offered in the Monsoon and SOA 2102 and SOA 2104 in the Spring semester

-- SOA 2101: State, Stateless Societies and the Problems of Power - SOA 2102: Gift, Commodity and the Exchange of Value - SOA 2103: Magic, Science, Religion - SOA 2104: Kin, Friends and Enemies - SOA 2105: Language, Signs and the Problems of Representation - SOA 2106: Nature's Futures
+• SOA 2101: State, Stateless Societies and the Problems of Power

+• SOA 2102: Gift, Commodity and the Exchange of Value

+SOA 2103: Magic, Science, Religion SOA 2104: Kin, Friends and Enemies